 - State Farm: $1,042 per year

-While USAA and GEICO are the cheapest for the average driver with a clean record, State Farm leads when it comes to rates for drivers with DUIs at an average cost of $2,112 a year.
+While GEICO is the cheapest for the average driver with a clean record, it is the most expensive option for drivers with DUIs at an average cost of $2,112 a year.

 Average Car Insurance Rates With a DUI